 5. Spoon the ceviche onto a plate, top with the onion, and garnish with the choclo, sweet potato, and cilantro or lettuce.

-*The fish must be perfectly fresh.
+NOTE: Fish used to make ceviche must be perfectly fresh.
 If you didn’t catch it yourself or get it directly from someone who did, look for sushi-grade cuts.
 For health reasons, don’t attempt to make ceviche otherwise.